-- Then the "per sample" single-cell RNAseq files are mapped back to the genome this time using the multi function with one part for the VDJ and the other for the RNAseq. - Here again cellranger will complain as you do not have a similar amount of cells in both cases (indeed VDJ is still having all the reads from all the samples) so again here change cellranger's code and make sure this is OK. - You then obtain VDJ and RNAseq results per sample as desired.
+- Then the "per sample" single-cell RNAseq files are mapped back to the genome this time using the multi function with one part for the VDJ and the other for the RNAseq. - You then obtain VDJ and RNAseq results per sample as desired.